 Did you know that the City of Moncton runs its own sugar bush?
 It’s the first Canadian municipality to do so, as part of the City’s forest management program.
 The City offers guided tours at 11am and 2pm on the weekends; the camp is open daily to the public 11am to 4pm, depending on conditions.
 Call the City at 383-6700 to make arrangements for a group visit.

-Renton Brothers Family Sugarbush is a great spot to visit, filled with family history – and check out their social media for some great videos and photos behind-the-scenes!
+Renton Brothers Family Sugarbush is a great spot to visit, filled with family history (it’s a 5th generation tradition!) – and check out their social media for some great videos and photos behind-the-scenes.
+They’re open Saturdays and Sundays, 9:30am-4pm, at 1270 Gorge Rd in Moncton.

 Trites Maples offers free guided tours, all-you-can-eat buckwheat pancakes, wood-fire baked beans in maple syrup, sausages maple syrup, camp coffee, tea or juice, and all-you-can-eat taffy.
-Open dates for 2018 are March 10 to April 15, with breakfasts served Saturdays and Sundays from 8:30am until 2:30pm.
-Groups of 25+ can book weekday outings, too.
+Open Saturdays and Sundays from 8am to 2:30pm; taffy after 9am; pancake meals are $12/adult, $7/child, and taffy is $2.
 The camp produces syrup, sugar, butter, and hard candy.
-Head for the “4th camp with the green metal roof” at the end of Maple Ridge Trail.
+Head for the “4th camp with the green metal roof” at the end of Maple Ridge Trail, about a 15-minute walk from where you can park at 1270 Gorge Road in Moncton.
 Call 506-383-5190 for more info!

 If you’re looking for something a little farther away, why not visit La Causerie, a sugar bush camp in the Kent area, about a 40-minute drive from Moncton.
 Contact them for details and check out their lovely restaurant, available for bookings year-round.

 Want to make a real outing of it?
-Head to Kings Landing Historical Settlement, outside Fredericton, for Sugar Bush weekends at the Village March 10 & 11 and March 17 & 18 for 2018.
+Head to Kings Landing Historical Settlement, outside Fredericton, for Sugar Bush weekends at the Village March 9 & 10 and March 16 & 17 for 2019.
 Admission is $12/family, $7/adult, and $3.50/child (five and under free); maple candy on the snow is $2/stick.
-The Kings Landing site is open from 9am – 4pm; there is also a fundraising breakfast for the York Sunbury Search and Rescue held on site (additional charge).
-There will be encampments in the village, children’s activities, and sleigh rides and snowshoeing if the weather allows.
+The Kings Landing site is open from 9am – 4pm; there is also a breakfast available from 8:30am until 2pm; $11/regular plate, $8/small plate.

 Need a yummy recipe to go with all that fresh maple syrup you picked up?
 Check out these waffles – perfect for a fun family breakfast feast (or dinner – why not?!).